-Individual assessment and treatment services are available for children and families facing the challenges of living with chronic illness.These include adjusting to the onset and diagnosis of the condition, complying with a treatment plan, coping with psychological factors affecting physical health, and pain management.
-Members of our Behavioral Sciences staff are part of the multidisciplinary health care teams for numerous medical conditions including burns, diabetes, sickle cell disease and traumatic brain injury.
+Individual assessment and treatment services are available for children and families facing the challenges of living with chronic illness.These include adjusting to the onset and diagnosis of the condition, learning how to incorporate a treatment plan into a child’s routine, coping with psychological factors affecting physical health, and pain management.
+Members of our Pediatric Psychology staff are part of the multidisciplinary health care teams for numerous medical conditions including burns, diabetes, sickle cell disease and traumatic brain injury.

 Resolving Behavioral Problems